VALIS-software/GPUText/README.md

 ## Font Atlas Generator
 ##### Usage
 ```
 ['--charset'] <path>              : Path of file containing character set
 ['--charlist'] <characters>       : List of characters
 ['--output-dir', '-o'] <path>     : Sets the path of the output font file.
 External resources will be saved in the same directory
 ['--technique'] <name>            : Font rendering technique, one of: msdf, sdf, bitmap
 ['--msdfgen'] <path>              : Path of msdfgen executable
 ['--size'] <glyphSize>            : Maximum dimension of a glyph in pixels
 ['--pxrange'] <range>             : Specifies the width of the range around the shape between the minimum and maximum representable signed distance in pixels
 ['--max-texture-size'] <size>     : Sets the maximum dimension of the texture atlas
+['--bounds'] <enabled>            : Enables storing glyph bounding boxes in the font (default false)
+['--binary'] <enabled>            : Saves the font in the binary format (experimental; default false)
+['--external-textures'] <enabled> : When store textures externally when saving in the binary format
 ['--help']                        : Shows this help
-_ <path>                      : Path of TrueType font file
+_ <path>                          : Path of TrueType font file (.ttf)
 ```

 ##### Example
 ```
-> node font-atlas.js source-fonts/OpenSans/OpenSans-Regular.ttf
+> node font-atlas.js source-fonts/OpenSans/OpenSans-Regular.ttf --binary true
 ```

 ##### Building